 See the following sections in this profile for information on deprivation, poverty and health in the local area (page 13), employment opportunities (page 22) and quality of local housing (page 33).
 For information on levels of local engagement and the voluntary sector see the section on Governance (page 42).

 "Satisfied with the local area as a place to live"

-Data shown is for Broxtowe (England = 79%) "I belong to the neighbourhood"
+"I belong to the neighbourhood"

-Data shown is for Broxtowe (England = 58%) "People from different backgrounds get on well together in the local area"
+"People from different backgrounds get on well together in the local area" Aged 65+ "satisfied with both home and neighbourhood"